 - Deliver a programme of bumblebee talks and guided walks, many led by volunteers.

-- Work with secondary school teachers, students and University academics, to develop and deliver an innovative pollinator education programme that will encourage more young people to study science at University.
+- Work with secondary school teachers, students and University academics, to deliver an innovative pollinator education programme that will encourage more young people to study science at University.
 This includes a mobile Polli:lab which will travel around schools and provide students with the opportunity to take part in hands on science experiments on the topic of bumblebees and pollination.

 - Work with Universities to inspire the next generation of researchers through involvement in real science experiments within University labs.